ktravers/ktravers.github.io/_posts/2017-02-20-how-oo-design-saved-our-css-and-site-performance.md

 ![Stylesheet Directory Bundle]({{ site.baseurl }}/assets/css-bundle.png "Stylesheet Directory Bundle")

-As you might be able to guess from this sizeable bundle, this approach is NOT object oriented.
+As you might be able to guess from this monster bundle, this approach is NOT object oriented.

 **It’s not modular.** Styles are page-specific, so opportunities for code sharing are missed, and you end up with lots of code duplication.
 Plus, if you redefine styles on a page-by-page basis, you inevitably end up with inconsistencies in implementation and the visual interface itself.